rolandjansky/athena/Reconstruction/Jet/BoostedJetTaggers/README_SFprovider.md

     other_From_V, // matched to W/Z
-    notruth,   // failed to truth-jet matching (pileup) qcd,       // not matched to top or W/Z (background jet) };
+    notruth,   // failed to truth-jet matching (pileup) qcd,       // not matched to top or W/Z (background jet) Hbb,       // full-contained H->bb
+    other_From_H, // matched to Higgs
+  };
 ```